ye8303019/kritchie.github.io/_posts/2017-05-20-python-quick-tips.markdown

 ---
 layout: post
-title:  "My Python workflow"
+title:  "Starting with Python: Quick workflow tips"
 date:   2017-05-20 14:27:00 +0800
 categories: jekyll update
 ---

-Start of 2016, I moved to China to pursue a new position at a start-up company.
-That’s where I started to play with something called “Big Data”.
+In 2016 I moved to China to pursue a new position at a start-up company.
+Not only was I moving into a new country, that’s also where I started to play with something called “Big Data”.
 I was traditionally more oriented on embedded systems and robotics, so my experience in Data Engineering was close to 0.
-The learning curve was steep.
+The learning curve was kinda steep.

-In this article I'll highlight 3 quick tips I have for people who are starting to program in Python.
-I believe this will help you define a workflow that works for you that will help you and make it more enjoyable to program in Python.

-Something that I found pretty quickly while starting to explore Big Data, is that the Python programming languages is widely adopted and very popular.
-I had to learn how to program Python.
+Something that I found pretty quickly while starting to explore Big Data, is that the Python programming language is widely adopted.
 I used to be somewhat versed in C/C++ and JAVA, but unfortunately not in Python.
-The first thing I did was to learn about different versions of Python.
-Then I managed to learn how to properly create and deploy Python programs.
+Learning how to program Python was definitely not an option.
+So I had to go through the basics of Python to get up to speed and to make sure my code was following the Python best practices as much as possible.

+Learning the language made me realize that Python handles a ton of stuff for you and does the extra work in many situations.
+Especially if you compare it to a language like C. This makes it very convenient and very fun to learn.

+After going through the "normal" things, like data structures, if/else, for loops, etc., I had to learn about how to properly create and deploy Python programs.
+This might not sound like it, but it's one the things I found the most helpful while trying to learn Python.
+When everything is well managed, keep things clean is way easier.

+In this article I'll highlight 3 quick tips I have for people who are starting to program in Python like I was one year ago.
+I hope this will help you define a workflow that works for you that will help you enjoy programming in Python even more.

 <br/>